shar1z/rtfmplease.dev/landing.md

 		<header class="major">
 			<h2>whoami</h2>
 		</header>
 		<p>Hi, I'm Sharone Zitzman, a marketing technologist and open source community builder, who likes to work with engineering teams that are building products that developers love.
 Having built both the <a href="https://www.meetup.com/devops-in-israel/" target="_blank">DevOps Israel</a> and <a href="https://www.meetup.com/cloud-native-oss/" target="_blank">Cloud Native Israel</a> communities from the ground up, today I spend my time finding the places where technology and people intersect and ensuring that this is an excellent experience.
 You can find my talks, articles, and employment experience below.
-Find me on <a ref="https://twitter.com/shar1z" target="_blank">Twitter</a> or <a ref="https://github.com/shar1z" target="_blank">Github</a> as @shar1z.</p>
+Find me on <a ref="" target="">Twitter</a> or <a ref="" target="">Github</a> as @shar1z.</p>
 	</div>
 </section>